Basic Grew rules

 A lexicon is defined by:

-- a list in n different field identifiers
+- a list of n different field identifiers

 - a list of lexicon items, each item is a n-tuple